lilisha100/doctest/docs/README.md

    ```

 ## Step 2: Create an identity verification experience
-To set up an identity verification, you must first create an EmbedID identity verification experince through the [Trulioo developer portal](https://gateway-admin.trulioo.com/dashboard), which gives you an API key that you can use on your web service back-end and a public key that you can use on your web service front-end.
+To set up an identity verification, you must first create an EmbedID identity verification experience through the [Trulioo developer portal](https://gateway-admin.trulioo.com/dashboard), which gives you an API key that you can use on your web service back-end and a public key that you can use on your web service front-end.

 1. Create a free [Trulioo account](https://gateway-admin.trulioo.com/login/signup) if you haven't done so.
 1. Log into the [Trulioo developer portal](https://gateway-admin.trulioo.com/dashboard).